 - 6 pairs of pants

 - (Get all these in newborn size)

-- 1 nose sucker (NoseFrida is awesome, or you can use the free ones the hospital gives away to start.)
+- 1 nose sucker: NoseFrida is awesome, or you can use the free ones the hospital gives away to start.

 - Vitamin D drops for breastfed twins

-Want to learn more about how to manage once your twins arrive?
-Enroll in my FREE 5-day email course, Bringing Home Twins: How to Survive the Early Weeks with Newborn Twins!
-You’ll also get my Feeding and Diaper Tracker instantly:
+Feeling overwhelmed with what to do when your twins arrive?
+Get my FREE 5-day email course, Bringing Home Twins: How to Survive the Early Weeks with Newborn Twins!
+You’ll also get this FREE printable feeding and diaper tracker instantly:

 Read more tips on preparing for your twins:

-Get exclusive tips and THREE free chapters of my guide, How to Sleep Train Twins: The Ultimate Guide!
+Tired of waking up multiple times a night putting your twins to sleep?
+Do you wish they knew how to put themselves to sleep instead?
+Get exclusive tips and FREE chapters of my ebook, How to Sleep Train Twins: The Ultimate Guide!